Visual artist Khaldoun Hijazin probes systems of power and dominant ideologies through dark humour and densely layered narratives.

 ACADEMIA AND SPECIAL PROJECTS

-2020 - Ongoing, Executive Director, The Jordan National Gallery of Fine Arts
+2020 - Ongoing, Director of Art and Cultural Programs, The Jordan National Gallery of Fine Arts

 2015-2020, The School of Arts and Design, Full-time Lecturer, The University of Jordan